 We stand side by side, no desire to standout.
 Some say Heroes, others Angels and Protectors.
 We simply say Firefighter.
 Those that use their voice, whether the pen, the keys or speech, do so not for the attention but to say how proud they are to stand next to you.
 Standing out sometimes is to stand alone.
-To believe in something with such reverence, when all disagree or do not know better, takes courage and heart.
+To believe in something with such reverence, when all disagree or do not know better, takes pride, courage and a willing heart.
 Yet your message can fall in the shadow of the simple, easy to digest rhetoric of “popular opinion.”
 Do not fall victim to the low laying fruit.
 Conviction, standing proud when you are seen as alone, will encourage others to stand with you, more so than the message itself.
 Who do you stand with and what do they stand for?

 Each of us unique, our own set of challenges.
 What seems easy to some is difficult to others.
 We see this on the drill ground, we have felt this way on the fireground.
 Stumbling should occur during training, not in the ring.
 We must walk before we crawl, even re-learn or start over when we’ve been knocked down.
 Accepting we may fall down, yet knowing we will never be knocked out; is what we must bring to the fight, every round.